OpsOwns/HellGarage/README.md

 4. **Dependency Injection:** The backend uses dependency injection to manage the components and their dependencies, promoting modularity and testability.

 5. **RESTful API:** The backend provides a RESTful API to interact with the system from the client side.

+## Docker Compose

+- **Containerization:** The Hell Garage Backend can be run using Docker Compose.
+The `docker-compose.yml` file included in the repository sets up the backend along with a Microsoft SQL Server database in separate containers.

+- **How to Run:**
+  1. Ensure Docker and Docker Compose are installed on your system.
+  2. Navigate to the project directory.
+  3. Run the following command:

+    ```bash
+    docker-compose up
+    ```

+This will start the Hell Garage Backend and the associated SQL Server database using Docker Compose.
+Feel free to explore the codebase, run tests, and interact with the system.

 ## Getting Started